inhovation97/inhovation97/README.md

 ### I`m the one who's studying Computer Vision
-### I`d like to create the Inhovative service using Computer Vision task🤔
+### I`d like to create the Inhovative service using Computer Vision tasks🤔

 ###
 #### 👇 Try visiting my blog